 In addition, snakes, which are only active when the weather is warm, hunt for longer and travel further distances in hot periods, which makes encounters with humans more likely, the researchers say.

 Something similar could be happening during cooler, La Niña events: if rodent numbers fall, snakes are forced to forage for food near human dwellings, thus increasing their chances of encountering humans, most likely rural farmers and families living in decrepit housing, the paper proposes.
-“Climate variables are related to snake populations and their behavioural patterns, which in turn defines patterns of contact with humans,” Gutiérrez explains.

 Each year, an estimated 2.5 million people are poisoned by snakebites, of whom around 300,000 experience permanent health problems, including amputations, and 100,000 die, according to the World Health Organization.